Outreach & Communications Committee

 - conduct outreach to prospective members in order to increase our overall membership and participation in our efforts and activities,

 - enable and promote communication among general members and members of the board with regard to activities of the Council, both at general meetings and in other ways,

-- ensure that communication received through channels we establish is seen by board members and is addressed and acted upon in a way that is generally satisfactory to the general membership as a whole, and
+- ensure that communication regarding direction and priorities received through channels we establish is seen by board members and is addressed and acted upon in a way that is generally satisfactory to the general membership as a whole, and

 - work to make real the values spoken of in our bylaws, both by means of the points listed above and in other ways we may later determine.

 In order for the USNC to function effectively, it must live up to the expectations of members of the working group which brought it into being through their efforts by means of frequent meetings they attended over the course of the entire year of 2017.
 Those expectations are embodied in the opening section of our bylaws (which have been approved by the general membership by means of a vote) particularly in Section 2.
 In that section, we find evidence of the determination of the working group to promote certain values, which include:

 We recognize our need for and reliance upon one another, given form in real community, which has the capacity to enhance and enrich our lives immeasurably.